newmanrs/blog/content/post/jsonresume.markdown

 # The Minor

 Jsonresume comes with several source templates that are obtained from npm.
 These templates, however, can not be run from local (unless this has been changed since last use).
 The consequence of this is that you have to fork the repository (create your own copy descendant from) to make even minor edits.
 This does does cause a bit of an extra barrier to making changes formatting.^[ I suppose on the other hand being unable to modify templates locally also forces me (and anyone else making changes) to make their work publicly available for other people's use.]
 It's not hard, but if you hadn't used npm before it makes for another side task and set of steps to learn.
-This also means that internet connectivity is required to render HTML.
+That said, having to commit changes without testing them is obnoxious.
+Fortunately, the templates provided aren't too bad, if I recall I believe I only had to change some spaces to non-breaking spaces.

 # Last opinions

 I feel this tool is more than good enough to generate HTML resumes that look good with minimal effort.
 Editing json files by hand without accidently creating invalid files is the hardest step.
 I do hope someone finds the time to contribute fixes to direct PDF rendering, although you can always work around this.
-The project webpage also seems to be creating a web-based editor that can mitigate this and make adoptation even faster.
+The project webpage also seems to be creating a web-based editor that can mitigate this and make adoptation easier.

-Moreover, I think this separation of information from its representation a fantastic idea.
-Even if this isn't the project that survives for resumes, the templates only need to be written once and can be disseminated so anyone can benefit from another person's significant design efforts.
+Even if this isn't the project that survives for constructing resumes from templates, conceptually these templates only need to be written once and can be disseminated so anyone can benefit from others significant design efforts.
 Has anyone really ever enjoyed peforming iterations of formatting and layout of resumes manually?
 I am glad I can use someone else's layout and design to save myself the time and effort.
 And honestly&mdash;they probably have better aesthetic tastes than I do.